Ecommerce Email marketing Automation: How It Works, Benefits, Examples

 Marketing your e-commerce business can be difficult, time-consuming, and expensive.
 You need to find customers, convince them to buy your product, and then follow up with them to make sure they're happy with their purchase.
 That's a lot of work!
 And it's easy to miss something in the process.

-However, there's a technique that can help: email marketing automation.
+However, there's a technique that can help: e-commerce email marketing automation.
 Through automation, you can build a more personal and less time-consuming relationship with your customers.

 In this guide, we'll look at email marketing automation in detail: how it works, the benefits it can provide, and some examples of automation workflows you can use in your own e-commerce business.
 So, let's get started!

-What Is Email Marketing Automation for Ecommerce?
+What Is E-commerce Email Marketing Automation?

 Email marketing automation is the process of using software to automate email-based tasks.
 This can include anything from sending out automated welcome emails to new customers to following up with customers who haven't made a purchase in a while.